nelsonfilipecosta/The-Fishing-Games/README.md

 from the [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) dataset between the years 2012 and 2019, as well as the whole anonymized AIS training data from the [Global Fishing Watch](https://globalfishingwatch.org/data-download/datasets/public-training-data-v1) dataset between the same period of time.

-Both datasets are then cleaned and merged based on time, latitude and longitude to create a final augmented dataset on which to train machine learning models to predict fishing patterns based on weather information.
+Both datasets are then cleaned and merged based on time, latitude and longitude to create a final augmented dataset on which to train machine learning models to predict fishing activity patterns based on weather information.

 ### Dataset Schema